 The seat is a B/E Aerospace Diamond seat, the same type you also find on other carriers, such as Qatar Airways’ A330s, United Airlines’ B787s, and Ethiopian Airlines’ A350/B787s, which I have previously reviewed.
 However, a big difference is that the Boeing 777 is wider than all other mentioned aircraft types: it measures 5,84 m (19 feet 2 inches) from wall to wall, while the A350, for example, is nearly 22 cm (9 inches) narrower than the 777 variant.
 Consequently, the seats in KLM’s B777 are wider and more comfortable.
 In addition, one of the seat’s armrests can be manually lowered, offering increased seat width and even more space.

-In front of the seat is a very large 17-inch touchscreen TV, which uses Panasonic’s ex3 system, which is one of the best in the skies.
-Below the TV monitor is a drawer which is large enough to store your laptop and a leather-covered ottoman which becomes part of the flatbed once the seat is fully reclined.
+In front of the seat is a very large 17-inch touchscreen TV, which uses Panasonic’s ex3 system, one of the best in the skies.
+Below the TV monitor is a drawer that is large enough to store your laptop and a leather-covered ottoman which becomes part of the flatbed once the seat is fully reclined.
 The bulkhead seats in rows 1 & 6 offer a much larger ottoman as compared to the narrow footwells of all the other Business Class seats.

 The seat offers plenty of storage space, along with a USB port and international power sockets for charging your personal devices.

-The seat feels extremely comfortable in the upright position, but even more so in the flat-bed position.
-The seat can be 180 degrees reclined to a fully flat bed that is 206 cm (6 ft and 10 inches) long.
+The seat feels extremely comfortable in the upright position, but even more so in the flatbed position.
+The seat can be 180 degrees reclined to a fully flat bed 206 cm (6 ft and 10 inches) long.
 Your sleep comfort will depend on the seat you choose: except for the bulkhead seats in rows 1 & 6 (which come with large ottomans), the footwells are very narrow, which means you may hit the seat walls with your feet when you turn during your sleep, so not very comfortable for a good night’s rest.

 What are the best Business Class seats on KLM’s B777s?